Meet Our Clergy

 The Reverend Connor Gwin, AHC

-Associate Rector for Family Ministry
+Associate Rector for Spiritual Well-being and Care

 Raised on the Gulf Coast of Alabama, Connor discerned a call to the priesthood while in college and attended seminary upon graduation.
 He has previously served as a School Chaplain and on a Diocesan staff.
 Connor is a poet and writer whose work has been published in a variety of places including The Mockingbird.